YahooArchive/mojito-shaker/README.md

         }
     ]

-Note: If you installed mojito-shaker globally you will have to point to the absolute path.
+Note: If you installed `mojito-shaker` globally you will have to point to the absolute path instead.

 Execute Shaker and Start the server: